Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Licensing Sub-Committee considered an application from Kear79 Ltd for a variation to the premises licence of Morley's Chicken Kingston, located at 46 Fife Road, Kingston upon Thames, KT1 1SU.
-The applicant sought to extend the hours for the provision of late-night refreshments, proposing to remain open until 1 am on Sundays to Thursdays and 3 am on Fridays and Saturdays.
-After 11 pm each day, the restaurant area would be closed to seated customers, operating solely as a takeaway and delivery service.
+The Licensing Sub-Committee considered an application from Kear79 Ltd for a variation to the premises licence for Morley's Chicken Kingston, located at 46 Fife Road, Kingston upon Thames, KT1 1SU.
+The application sought to extend the hours for the provision of late-night refreshments, from Sundays to Thursdays until 1:00 AM and on Fridays and Saturdays until 3:00 AM.
+After 11:00 PM daily, the restaurant area would be closed to seated customers, operating solely as a takeaway and delivery service.

 Attendees